clydotron/job_worker_service/Design.md

 Users can only interact with jobs that they started.

 ### UX - CLI
-Scenarios
+Scenarios<br />
+Start a job:<br/ >
-Start a job: caller provides the command and arguments in a single string *** explore options `jws start -c "ls -l" -u alex` returns the unique identifier of the job
+caller provides the command and arguments in a single string *** explore options `jws start -c "ls -l" -u alex`<br />
+returns the unique identifier of the job

 Stop a job:<br />
 `jws stop -j <job_id> -u alex`<br />